laristra/cinch/README.md

 To install in your user site-package:

-% python setup.py install --user
+% python2 setup.py install --user